Scoliosis Treatment in San Diego

 What to Expect

-Dr. Yossi Stein evaluates your posture, range of motion, and curve characteristics before recommending any treatment.
-Care is built around your spine, your history, and your goals, adjusted to what your body actually needs on the day you walk in.
+A first visit begins with Dr. Yossi Stein evaluating posture, range of motion, and curve characteristics.
+Care is shaped by your spine, your history, and your goals, adjusted to what your body needs the day you walk in.

 Real Patients.
 Real Relief.